mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

     }
     ```
 The response to this query is a document in itself as seen below. `"acknowldeged": true` means we the insert was successful.
 Also note the Object ID which is the unique identifier for this document.
 Every document has its own unique `_id`.
 It is not necessary to specify `_id` in the query in which case, MongoDB will automatically add one to the document.
+➡️ Letting Mongo take care of your `_id` field is a good idea.
+Mongo will never try to assign a duplicate value to this field, sometimes we make mistakes and may try to do that.
+Mongo is pretty relaxed and sometimes doesn't stop us from doing reckless things such as assigning the same `_id` to more than one Object.
+If you need control over an `id` field for you document consider creating one instead of overwriting the object id.
 **Exercise 2** :computer:

 Spend **5 minutes** :alarm_clock: to try inserting the following employees' information into the `employee_info` collection: